 Social Neurosciences Research Program

-Please visit our “research studies” page to learn more about the specific projects our team is currently conducting, and ways in which YOU can help move research forward, either by joining our research team, participating in one of our research studies (as either a child with autism or a typically developing control child), or by donating to our research program.
+Please visit our “research” page to learn more about the specific projects our team is currently conducting, and ways in which YOU can help move research forward, either by joining our research team, participating in one of our research studies, or by donating to our research program.

 Dr. Karen J. Parker appointed Truong-Tan Broadcom Endowed Professor

 Pictured from left: Dr. Lya Truong, Dr. Karen Parker, and Mr. Hock Tan

 "Hock Tan, President and CEO of Broadcom, and his wife, Lya Truong, recently attended the investiture of the first Truong-Tan Broadcom Endowed Professorship at Stanford University School of Medicine.